To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Let’s go over the most important feature first, the zero-gap design.
 Most adjustable benches have a gap between the seat and back pads.
 This can be an issue for some lifters depending on your height.

-If they could fix this by changing it to a pop-pin it would be an even better bench overall!
+If they could fix this by changing it to a pop-pin it would be an even better weight bench overall!
 Some users have complained that you have to adjust the zero-gap manually and it doesn’t do it automatically.
-But honestly, I don’t really know what they expect from an adjustable bench.

-The pads included are covered in grippy vinyl which can be found in all REPs benches.
+The pads included are covered in grippy vinyl which can be found in all of Reps’ weight benches.
 It really allows you to lock in while benching and prevent slipping out of your arch.
-Plus, the foam pads are pretty dense and give you a nice stable surface to lift on.

 The front foot of the AB-5000 is actually t-shaped to allow for better support when using the decline option.
 This is definitely a great feature that I’m glad they included.
 The only issue is that it tends to get in the way of the vertical handle when you need to move it around.

-One thing I need to mention is that this bench is super heavy just like the
+One thing I need to mention is that this workout bench is super heavy just like the AB-5200.
+At 117 lbs, it might be difficult for lighter lifters to wheel it around your home gym.

 If you want the absolute best FID adjustable weight bench on the market, I highly recommend the AB-5000 Zero Gap Bench from REP.

-Best Commercial FID Weight Bench – Rogue AB-3 Adjustable Bench
+Best Commercial FID Weight Bench – Rogue Fitness AB-3 Adjustable Bench

-Recommended for those that want the highest quality flat, incline, and adjustable bench on the market
+Recommended for those that want the highest quality flat, incline, and adjustable weight bench on the market

 The Rogue AB-3 Adjustable Bench is by far the most premium FID bench on the market.
-This bench brings everything to the table you’d expect to find in a high quality bench.
+This Olympic weight bench brings everything to the table you’d expect to find in a high-quality bench.

 Right up front, this bench is expensive.
 At $950, there are definitely cheaper options that bring a lot of value to the table.
 However, if you want the most premium option with the most adjustments and a lifetime warranty, the AB-3 is definitely what you should be getting.